View current npm source address npm config get registry # If not, reset the npm source address npm config set registry

 Finally, click the Scan code install button to copy the URL generated in the first step to the browser, and then directly scan the QR code on the web page to open the rpk.

-Open the Quick App & vivo Mini Game Debugger that has been installed before on your Android device, click Local Install, then find the rpk file from your phone SD and select Open.
+Open the Quick App & vivo Mini Game Debugger that has been installed before on your Android device, click Local Install, then find the rpk file from the

 Starting with v2.1.3, vivo Mini Games supports subpackage loading, and usage is similar to WeChat Mini Games.
 Please refer to Subpackage Loading for details.